Mountain of Love

 "Mountain of Love" is a song written by Harold Dorman.
 Dorman released his version as a single in 1960.
 It was originally recorded in late 1959 at the Royal Recording Studios in Memphis before the backing vocals (and strings, much later) were overdubbed.
-It performed well, spending 19 weeks on the Billboard Hot 100 chart, peaking at #21 in May 1960, while reaching #7 on the Billboard Hot R&B Sides chart, and #25 on Canada's "CHUM Hit Parade".
+It performed well, spending 19 weeks on the Billboard Hot 100 chart, peaking at No. 21 in May 1960, while reaching No. 7 on the Billboard Hot R&B Sides chart, and No. 25 on Canada's "CHUM Hit Parade".
 The song was his only top forty hit on the Billboard Hot 100 and was the highest-charting single of his career.

 Charley Pride version

 In December 1981, Charley Pride released a cover version, which topped the Billboard Hot Country Singles chart in March 1982.
-Charley Pride's version of "Mountain of Love" was his twenty-sixth #1 on the country chart.
+Charley Pride's version of "Mountain of Love" was his twenty-sixth No. 1 on the country chart.